kaylon/tm1doc/readme.md

 ## Feature Requests

+* [ ] Move docker image to ubuntu, alpine takes ages to compile dependencies, for ubuntu they come as binary
 * [ ] Make sure cache clearing actually works ...
 * [ ] Migrate ALL THE THINGS to tm1py
 - [ ] Stop docker from writing shit as root into local folder